Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Can you wear hearing aids in the water?

 Certain styles and brands of hearing aids are more resistant to water than others, making them a better option for water activities like fishing or boating.
-However, you should not wear your hearing aids if your head will be submerged under the water.
+However, you should generally not wear your hearing aids if your head will be submerged underwater.